-A team of staff at the plant took just eight days to design and build a process on-site, to manufacture the plastic aprons and face visors.
+A team of staff at the plant took just eight days to design and build a process on-site to allow the manufacturing of plastic aprons and face visors.

 It follows a request from the Royal College of Nursing, with help from Unite the union to UK manufacturers urging them to use their spare capacity to help meet the unprecedented demand for PPE.

-The car manufacturers plan to have more than 77,000 face visors leave the plant by the end of this week, with up to 100,000 being distributed each week, from next week.
-As well as this, they initially plan that 18,000 aprons will be made a week with a potential increase to 70,000 within weeks.
+The car manufacturers plan to have more than 77,000 face visors leave the plant by the end of this week, with up to 100,000 being distributed weekly from next week.
+As well as this, they initially plan to create 18,000 aprons a week with a potential increase to 70,000 by the following month.

-The team have created an assembly line at the Skills Academy for Sustainable Manufacturing and Innovation, just a stones throw from NA College's Spire Campus.
+The team have created an assembly line at the Skills Academy for Sustainable Manufacturing and Innovation, just a stone's throw away from NA College's Spire Campus.